oslabs-beta/DockerNet/README.md

 >- Wyatt McMurry [@GitHub][wyatt-github] [@LinkedIn][wyatt-linkedin]
 >
 >### Contributors
->- WIll you be the first?
-See below for instuctions on how to contrivute
+>- Will you be the first?
+See below for instructions on how to contribute
 >
 >### How to Contribute
 >We love working with other developers in the open-source community! **Here's how to contribute:**